Understanding Your Ankle Sprain

 Grade I Ankle Sprains (Mild)

 These sprains occur when the ligaments are overstretched, but only a small number of fibers are torn.
 The ankle becomes tender and swollen.
 The injury will heal by itself with R.I.C.E.—Rest, Ice, Compression, and Elevation.
 But, the ankle may be more susceptible to re-injury.
 Some individuals may need to wear an ankle brace during strenuous activity.

-With grade II ankle sprains (moderate), the ligament is partially torn, but with more fibers involved than grade I, causing swelling, bruising, extensive pain, difficulty bearing weight and joint instability.
-People with grade II sprains should see a doctor, who may prescribe a splint or Aircast and crutches for several weeks to immobilize the ankle and minimize ankle stress.
+With these sprains, the ligament is partially torn, but with more fibers involved than grade I. Grade II sprains contain, swelling, bruising, extensive pain, difficulty bearing weight, and joint instability.
+People with grade II sprains should see a doctor, who may prescribe a splint or Aircast and crutches to immobilize the ankle and minimize ankle stress.
 Nonsteroidal anti-inflammatory drugs, if your doctor agrees, can reduce swelling and alleviate pain.
 In some cases, prescription pain medications may be needed to provide adequate relief.

-For grade I and grade II ankle sprains, starting a two- to six-week rehabilitation program after the first 48 hours is crucial to promote healing, reduce pain and swelling, strengthen the ligament and improve the range of motion.
+For grade I and grade II ankle sprains, starting a two- to six-week rehabilitation program after the first 48 hours is crucial.
+Doing so will help promote healing, reduce pain, and swelling, and strengthen the ligament.
 For grade III sprains, a rehabilitation program can be administered and undertaken with care after four weeks and continued over a six-week period.
-Whatever the severity of your sprain, we can create an individual program of rehabilitation exercises to enable you to resume your normal activities as soon as possible.
+Whatever the severity of your sprain, we can create an individual program of rehabilitation exercises to enable you to resume normal activity.

 For more tips like this to help ease ankle pain click here to get your free copy of my foot and ankle pain report which reveals 7 ways to end it to help get you exercising again within days.

-Or click button below:
+Or click the button below: